Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Data and Training Details

 \subsection{Prompts}

-We use NLLB \citep{costa-jussa_no_2022} (\textit{nllb-200-distilled-1.3B}) to translate the 80 prompts used by \citet{radford_learning_2021} to our 92 languages.
-The exceptions are \textit{fy}, \textit{la}, and \textit{br}, which are not supported by NLLB; for those languages we report the better results between: (1) using only the language-specific labels and (2) inserting `labels' into English prompts.
-For the ISO 639-1 languages corresponding to macrolanguages, there is only one corresponding ISO 639-3 language in NLLB, except for \textit{no} where we choose Bokmål and for \textit{az} where we choose North Azerbaijani.
+We use NLLB \citep{costa-jussa_no_2022} (\textit{nllb-200-distilled-1.3B}) to translate the 80 prompts used by \citet{radford_learning_2021} to our 100 languages.
+The exceptions are \textit{fy, la, br, wuu, nv, cv, diq, chr, ce, hak, nah}, which are not supported by NLLB; for those languages we report the better results between: (1) using only the language-specific labels and (2) inserting `labels' into English prompts.
+For the ISO 639-1 languages corresponding to macro languages, there is only one corresponding ISO 639-3 language in NLLB, except for \textit{no} where we choose Bokmål and for \textit{az} where we choose North Azerbaijani.
 We translate the prompts in their template form with the \textsc{\{\}} placeholders.
 We use a range of different methods like HTML tags or other special characters to increase the likelihood of preserving the placeholders during translation and then select the first successful approach.
 If no method worked, we append \textsc{\{\}} to the end of the sentence.
 We perform no language-specific adaptions like combining prompt variants with definite and indefinite articles for languages where this distinction does not exist (or articles do not exist at all) nor do we account for the grammatical gender of the classes when inserting them in the template.